sontek/sontek_net/sontek-frontend/posts/2023/eks_cluster_games_ctf.md

 }
 ```

-This gets us a token, so lets try to use it:
+This gets us a token, so let us try to use it:

 ```bash
 ❯ export TOKEN=$(aws eks get-token --cluster-name eks-challenge-cluster|jq '.status.token' -r)